 PMHPP Linkage Programs: Gateways to an Early Start

-Linkage programs allow a PMHPP incoming freshman or continuing PMHPP upperclassment to secure, through a competitive admission process, early acceptance into medical, veterinary or other professional programs.
+Linkage programs allow both incoming freshmen and continuing PMHPP students to secure, through competitive admission processes, early acceptances into medical, veterinary or other professional programs.
 Duquesne currently has linkage programs with the following schools: